Approximate Dynamic Programming for Constrained Piecewise Affine Systems with Stability and Safety Guarantees: Constrained ADP algorithm

 Similar transformations can be achieved for problem \eqref{suboptimal}, for option 2 of Algorithm \ref{algo1}, and for the other choice of $P(\cdot,\cdot)$ and $l(\cdot,\cdot)$.

 MILP problems can be effectively solved by using the branch-and-bound approach \cite{wolsey1999integer}, which is a global optimization algorithm.

 Different from \eqref{target}, Problem \eqref{suboptimal} is solved online.
-Even through it still belongs to an MILP problem, \eqref{suboptimal} can be solved more rapidly than a general hybrid MPC problem with a long horizon, which results in plenty of auxiliary and binary variables with mixed-integer formulation.
-That is one of main benefits of using ADP or RL.
+Even through it still belongs to an MILP problem, \eqref{suboptimal} can be solved more rapidly than a general hybrid MPC problem with a long horizon, because \eqref{suboptimal} in general results much fewer auxiliary and binary variables.
+That is one of main benefits of using ADP or RL. \begin{remark} When there are approximation errors, the convergence of $\hat{J}_{k}(\cdot,\theta_{k})$ to $J^{\text {soft* }}(\cdot)$ is in general not guaranteed because the infinite-horizon cost \eqref{problem2} is undiscounted and does not induce a contraction property for the Bellman operator.
+In general, one can add a discount factor to \eqref{problem2} to ensure the convergence of the value iteration under approximation errors, but this may come out the cost of weakening the stability \cite{postoyan2016stability}. \end{remark}